linzhiqiu/cross_modal_adaptation/README.md

-# cross_modal_adaptation
-Cross-modal few-shot adaptation with CLIP

-# Vision-Language Adaptation
+# Cross-Modal Adaptation with Multimodal Models
-We release code for cross-modal linear probing, adapter, and partial finetuning in this repository.
+This repository contains code for TODO.
+It contains the code for vision-language adaptation and audiovisual learning on ImageNet-ESC benchmark.

-## Environment Configuration
+# Environment Configuration
 We recommend to install the environment through conda and pip.
 You should make a new environment with python>=3.9, for example:

 ```